Superconducting-Circuits-Research-Group/labber-drivers/MultiQubit_PulseGenerator/MultiQubit_PulseGenerator_Doc.md

 - Uniform readout amplitude: if True, assign the same amplitude for all tones
 - Readout duration: the width of the readout pulse
 - Readout delay: the time interval between the readout pulse and the last pulse.
-- Match main sequence waveform size: I think it is useless.
-(For the version downloaded from Github, there was a bug that if this option is False, the readout waveform will start from t=0.)
+- Match main sequence waveform size: if False, the readout waveform will be independent on the position of the other pulses.
+Otherwise the readout waveform will follow the readout trigger.
+If 'Trim waveform to sequence' is True but this option is False, the readout waveform isn't tirmmed.
 - Readout frequency: the frequency of that tone
 - Readout amplitude: the amplitude of that tone